Mortichar/semi-modify-game-speed/README.md

 Download the SEMI repository.
 Extract the downloaded compressed file, which should be named SEMI-master.zip (or .tar*) to an empty folder.
 Delete manifest.json (used for Firefox) and rename chrome.manifest.json to manifest.json.

 In Chrome, open settings > tools > extensions, or go to this url without quotes: "chrome://extensions".
 Enable developer options in the top right, and click "Load Unpacked" on the left.
 Open the folder that contains manifest.json to load the add-on.
-It will be inside subfolders after extracting, so make sure you select the 'chrome' folder which contains manifest.json.

 #### Firefox Temporary Install